 At WebFX, we monitor about 1,500 different Google Analytics profiles across a large number of different industries.
 This allows us to do some in-depth analysis based on all the data we can bring in.
 We’ve already analyzed search engine usage and (not provided).

 Upon seeing the recent buzz about Comcast buying out Time Warner Cable, we decided to examine how large of an impact this would have on the ISP landscape.
 Using more than 56 million visits from 2013, we took a look into the current ISP outlook.
-Below is what we learned about the ISP marketshare.
-Check it out!
+Below is what we learned about the ISP market share.

 Internet Service Provider Breakdown

 Across the data we uncovered, several different companies were obviously busy trying to occupy market share especially as we saw data for certain companies randomly disappear throughout the year.
 Mergers and acquisitions were occurring this way and that, only influencing the numbers even more.